-Birthdays: President William Henry Harrison, Samuel Tilden, Carmen Miranda, Alban Berg, Ronald Colman, Ernest Tubb, King Vidor, Mamie Van Doren, Roger Mudd, Alberto Vargas, Carole King, Bill Veeck, Fred Harman, Joe Pesci is 75, Zhang Zhu-Yi, Disney animator Bill Justice, Frank Frazetta, Mia Farrow is 73, Mena Suvari is 39, Ciaran Hinds is 65, Animation historian Jerry Beck.
+Birthdays: Constantine XI Paleaologus- the last Byzantine Emperor 1404, President William Henry Harrison, Samuel Tilden, Carmen Miranda, Alban Berg, Ronald Colman, Ernest Tubb, King Vidor, Mamie Van Doren, Roger Mudd, Alberto Vargas, Carole King, Bill Veeck, Fred Harman, Joe Pesci is 76, Zhang Zhu-Yi, Disney animator Bill Justice, Frank Frazetta, Mia Farrow is 74, Mena Suvari is 40, Ciaran Hinds is 66, Jerry Beck.

 1964- Ed Sullivan introduced the English rock band the Beatles to a nationwide TV audience.
 It was a "Rrrreally Big Shewww!"
 (Sullivan’s signature line)

 1969- The" Lindsay Snowstorm".
 John Lindsay was the handsome if confused mayor of New York in the sixties of whom the Robert Redford character in "The Candidate" was partially based.
 He tried to cut budget expenses by stripping New York of it's snowplow fleet, thinking they were unnecessary.
 The city was immediately paralyzed by 14 inches of snow.
 Plows had to be brought from as far as Montreal.
 Even then, he ignored the outer boroughs for days, focusing on Manhattan.